MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-release-definition.md

 ## What you did

-In VSTS, you created a release definition that deploys the application to BizTalk Server, which you can see in BizTalk Server Administration.
+In Azure DevOps, you created a release definition that deploys the application to BizTalk Server, which you can see in BizTalk Server Administration.

 ## Next steps

 At this point, all steps are completed.
-If you prefer, you can create environmental tokens within your BizTalk XML binding file, and create variables within VSTS that match the environmental tokens.
+If you prefer, you can create environmental tokens within your BizTalk XML binding file, and create variables within Azure DevOps that match the environmental tokens.
 See [Configure environmental tokens and variables](configure-environmental-tokens-and-variables-for-automatic-deployment.md) for the details.